anvilproject/anvil-portal/content/events/ncpi2022-spring-workshop-nih-cloud-platforms-interoperability.md

 First organized in 2019, the NIH Cloud Platform Interoperability (NCPI) Effort’s goal is to establish and implement guidelines and technical standards to empower end-user analyses across the four participating platforms and facilitate the realization of a trans-NIH, federated data ecosystem.
 NCPI is a collaborative project between five NIH Institutes and Centers (NCI, NHGRI, NHLBI, NIH Common Fund, and NCBI) as well as external partners comprising six Working Groups: Coordination, Community Governance, FHIR, Outreach and Training, NIH Systems Interoperation, and Search.

-This workshop will be open to the public and held on 22-23 June, 2022 from 11:00 AM - 4:00 PM EDT.
-We hope this meeting will be engaging to presenters and participants alike, providing guidance and vision to drive interoperability of NIH Cloud Platforms.
+This workshop was open to the public and held on 22-23 June, 2022 from 11:00 AM - 4:00 PM EDT.
+We hope this meeting engaged presenters and participants alike, providing guidance and vision to drive interoperability of NIH Cloud Platforms.

-The meeting will comprise five main sessions of speakers, outlined below.
-Following the talks on each day, moderated breakout sessions will be opened to allow for community discussion and input.
+The meeting comprised five main sessions of speakers, outlined below.
+Following the talks on each day, moderated breakout sessions were opened to allow for community discussion and input.

 - FAIR Data, Computing, Cataloging Resources Across the NIH and Global Communities: The vision shared in this session will provide foundation and direction to chart the collaborative future of NCPI.
 - Panel Discussion with Commercial Cloud Vendors.